nettings/gpioctl/README.md

 $ gpioctl -r 17,27,osc,osc.udp://239.0.0.254:3000,/some/path/maybelevel,0,100,1,0 -s 6,osc,osc.udp://239.0.0.254:3000,/some/path/maybemute,1,0,1,0
 ```
 This example will send the commands to a multicast IP, so that it can be
 received by multiple hosts.
 Of course you can also use normal IPs.
-IPv6 is
-currently unsupported by liblo.
 The data type will always be 'i'.

-## Using Master/Slave mode
+### Using OSC Master/Slave mode

 If you have multiple nodes with soundcards that you wish to control as a
 group, you can use the Master/Slave mode via UDP multicast.
 On your